Jake Burger Preview, Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 10th in MLB.
+- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 10th in MLB.

-- The Padres have the fifth-ranked team ERA among all league pitching staffs (3.86).
+- The Padres have a 3.85 team ERA that ranks fifth across all league pitching staffs.

-- The lefty's most recent time out came on Thursday against the Baltimore Orioles, when he threw six innings, surrendering two earned runs while allowing three hits.
+- The right-hander's most recent appearance was on Saturday against the Arizona Diamondbacks, when he tossed six scoreless innings while allowing five hits.

+- The 33-year-old has an ERA of 3.92, with 9 strikeouts per nine innings, in 19 games this season.
+Opponents have a .264 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.